 - 5. Remove the two protective caps from the other end of the LC-LC cable.
-Save the protective caps for future use. - 6.
-Connect this end of the LC-LC cable to the SFP module that is installed in a DS4000 storage expansion enclosure, fibre channel switch, or host bus adapter.
+Save the protective caps for future use. - Connect this end of the LC-LC cable to the SFP module that is installed in one of the following devices.